DW journalists from Afghanistan arrive in Germany | DW | 28.09.2021

 One of the plane's passengers is Ahmed, a DW Afghan journalist who has been based in Germany for several years.
 He happened to be visiting the city of Mazar-i-Sharif for a family wedding when the Taliban began to take over earlier in the summer.

 "No one expected it to happen so fast," he explains.
-Along with his wife and three young children, they managed to make it to the capital, Kabul.
-DW initially asked all its correspondents in Afghanistan to travel to Kabul when it became clear the Taliban would take control of the country.
+He, his wife and three young children managed to make it to the capital, Kabul.
+When it became clear that the Taliban would take control of the country, DW had asked all its correspondents in Afghanistan to travel to Kabul.

-With the airport rammed by those trying to leave the country and the Taliban encroaching, Ahmed was forced to take refuge in the basement of a print shop — "basically a factory."
-He and his family tried to make it to the airport repeatedly.
-But on the day that President Ashraf Ghani fled Afghanistan, Ahmed knew it would not be long until the Taliban had control of the capital.
+With the airport packed with people trying to leave the country and the Taliban encroaching, Ahmed was forced to take refuge in the basement of a print shop — "basically a factory."
+He and his family tried repeatedly to make it to the airport.
+On the day that President Ashraf Ghani fled Afghanistan, Ahmed knew it would not be long until the Taliban had control of the capital.

 "I really thought those were my last moments on earth," he remembers, thinking about the dead bodies he saw back in Kabul.

-Once the group of DW correspondents arrived there, the logistics of securing visas meant a few weeks passed before a flight could bring them onto Germany.
-The German foreign office and the German embassy and ambassador in Pakistan were crucial to the success of the group reaching Germany legally and safely.
+Once the group of DW correspondents arrived there, the logistics of securing visas meant a few weeks passed before a flight could bring them to Germany.
+The German foreign ministry and the German embassy and ambassador in Pakistan were crucial to the success of the group reaching Germany legally and safely.

 One Hazari Afghan correspondent, Mohammad, has worked for DW for 3 years and was also on the flight out of Islamabad along with his wife and three young daughters.
 The Hazari are an ethnic group in central Afghanistan.

-In his native Daykundi province, Mohammad now tells stories about the Taliban taking over people's farms and land, forcing them to leave houses and property that have often been in the same hands for decades.
+Mohammad recounts how in his native Daykundi province, the Taliban are taking over people's farms and land, forcing them to leave houses and property that have often been in the same hands for decades.

 "The Taliban simply says it belongs to them now," he explained.

-Journalists who belong to certain ethnic minorities, such as the Hazara, Tajiks, and Uzbeks, are in particular danger from being targeted by the Taliban in Afghanistan, as are women journalists.
+Journalists who belong to certain ethnic minorities, such as the Hazaras, Tajiks, and Uzbeks, are in particular danger of being targeted by the Taliban in Afghanistan, as are women journalists.

-The Afghan correspondents will all find a new editorial home with DW in Bonn, Germany, and accommodation has been organized in cooperation with local authorities of the cities of Bonn and Cologne.
+The Afghan correspondents will all find a new editorial home with DW in Bonn, Germany, and accommodation has been organized in cooperation with local authorities in the cities of Bonn and Cologne.

-The DW correspondents' work in Germany will allow the expansion of DW's coverage of the developing situation in Afghanistan, especially because of the contacts they have in the country.
+The DW correspondents' work in Germany will allow the expansion of DW's coverage of the developing situation in Afghanistan, thanks to the contacts they have in the country.

 DW Editor-in-Chief Manuela Kasper-Claridge said: "It is a tremendous relief that our colleagues and their families have finally arrived safely in Germany and can proceed with their work now from our headquarters in Bonn."